CosmoStat/shapepipe/docs/source/index.rst

 **Using Pip**

-The ShapePipe dependencies can also be installed using ``pip`` as follows:
+Module Python dependencies can also be installed using ``pip`` as follows:

 .. code-block:: bash